gfek/Hunting-New-Registered-Domains/README.md

 # Hunting-Newly-Registered-Domains
 Hunting Newly Registered Domains

 The `hnrd.py` is a python utility for finding and analysing potential phishing domains used in phishing campaigns targeting your customers.
-This utility is written in python 2.7 and is based on the analysis of the features below by consuming a free daily list provided by the [Whoisds](https://whoisds.com/newly-registered-domains) site.
+This utility is written in python (2.7 and 3) and is based on the analysis of the features below by consuming a free daily list provided by the [Whoisds](https://whoisds.com/newly-registered-domains) site.

 ## Features